dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T2517: Death penalty is a costly process with drawbacks.
+### T2517: The death penalty process is costly and time-consuming.

 |Support|
 |---|